-Currently, three officers are non-voting members of the Board and are appointed by Board Members: the Treasurer, the Administrative Coordinator (a paid, part-time position), and the Finance & Social Media Assistant (a paid, part-time position).
+Currently, two officers are non-voting members of the Board and are appointed by Board Members: the Treasurer and the Clerk (fulfilled by the Society Administrator, a paid, part-time position).

 Ex-officio Board Members (non-voting)